-When processing your data, the Company will comply with the following data protection principles when processing information we will:
+When processing your data, the Company will comply with the following data protection principles when processing information:

-- process personal information lawfully, fairly and in a transparent manner;
+- we will process personal information lawfully, fairly and in a transparent manner;

-- collect personal information for specified, explicit and legitimate purposes only, and will not process it in a way that is incompatible with those legitimate purposes;
+- we will collect personal information for specified, explicit and legitimate purposes only, and will not process it in a way that is incompatible with those legitimate purposes;

-- only process the personal information that is adequate, relevant and necessary for the relevant purposes;
+- we will only process the personal information that is adequate, relevant and necessary for the relevant purposes;

-- keep accurate and up to date personal information, and take reasonable steps to ensure that inaccurate personal information is deleted or corrected without delay
+- we will keep accurate and up to date personal information, and take reasonable steps to ensure that inaccurate personal information is deleted or corrected without delay;

-- keep personal information in a form which permits identification of data subjects (you) for no longer than is necessary for the purposes for which the information is processed; and
+- we will keep personal information in a form which permits identification of data subjects (you) for no longer than is necessary for the purposes for which the information is processed; and

-- take appropriate technical and organisational measures to ensure that personal information is kept secure and protected against unauthorised or unlawful processing, and against accidental loss, destruction or damage.
+- we will take appropriate technical and organisational measures to ensure that personal information is kept secure and protected against unauthorised or unlawful processing, and against accidental loss, destruction or damage.

 How we define processing

-The Company will process your personal data (including special categories of personal data and your criminal offence data) in accordance with our obligations under the 2018 Act
+The Company will process your personal data (including special categories of personal data and your criminal offence data) in accordance with legal obligations.

 ‘Processing’ means any operation which is performed on personal data such as: